 Drew, Chapman, and Miller are Drawn South as artists and friends who continue to live in, work in and interpret the South.
 Drew, a Greenville Tech graduate now teaches as an adjunct at Greenville Tech and exhibits widely.
 Chapman is an MFA candidate at the University of Georgia.
-Miller also a Greenville Tech graduate lives and paints in Charleston, SC.
+Miller, also a Greenville Tech graduate.